biojimc/arm_m0_tdd/README.md

 TDD unit test on ARM test

 So far, it's difficult to modify ceedling project.yml to support arm gcc compiler to run the ceedling test.

-Use Unity or CppUTest first
+Unity supported

+next, support CppUTest